Hiring for logistics and transportation

-In logistics the business is pure operations: what fails costs time, cargo and safety.
-You hire so things do not stop, often in the field and with little direct supervision.
+In logistics, the business is pure execution: what breaks down costs time, freight and safety.
+You hire so things keep moving, often out in the field and with little direct supervision.

-In logistics the business is pure operations: what fails costs time, cargo and safety.
-You hire so things do not stop, often in the field and with little direct supervision.
+In logistics, the business is pure execution: what breaks down costs time, freight and safety.
+You hire so things keep moving, often out in the field and with little direct supervision.

-The sector needs reliable, steady people in dispersed roles —routes, warehouses, shifts— where supervision is low and a mistake is costly (lost cargo, accidents, late dispatches).
-It is hard to anticipate who is responsible and careful when no one is watching, and who follows safety rules without being reminded.
-A comparable signal of accountability and self-control is missing.
+The sector needs reliable, consistent people for dispersed roles -routes, warehouses, shifts- where supervision is low and mistakes are expensive (lost merchandise, accidents, delayed dispatches).
+It's hard to anticipate who stays responsible and careful when no one is watching, and who follows safety rules without being reminded.
+There's no comparable signal for responsibility and self-control.

-Accountability and self-control in low-supervision roles.
-Adherence to occupational health and safety rules.
+Responsibility and self-control in low-supervision roles.
+Adherence to workplace health and safety rules.
 Order and accuracy in repetitive operational tasks.

 Integridad, Competencias de Seguridad y Salud Laboral, Competencias en Gestión del Comportamiento y Autocontrol, Gestión y Organización